go-gost/v2.gost.run/content/docs/port-forwarding.en.md

 The timeout value can be set by the `ttl` parameter.
 The default value is 60 seconds.

 {{< hint warning >}}
-When forwarding UDP data, if there is a proxy chain, the end of the proxy chain (the last -F parameter) must be a GOST SOCKS5 type proxy, and the GOST will forward UDP data using UDP-over-TCP.
+When forwarding UDP data, if there is a proxy chain, the protocol type of the last node of the proxy chain (the last -F parameter) must be GOST SOCKS5, the transport can be any one.
 {{< /hint >}}

 ## Forward Tunnel